- Capital: Cusco (3399 masl / 11.156 fasl)

 Flights between Lima and Cusco

-LAN (www.lan.com) handle the majority of domestic air traffic linking Lima to Cusco, Arequipa, Juliaca (Puno), Puerto Maldonado and other cities.
+LATAM (www.latam.com) handle the majority of domestic air traffic linking Lima to Cusco, Arequipa, Juliaca (Puno), Puerto Maldonado and other cities.
 Although Lan are well organized and provide many more flights per day between Lima and Cusco than other airlines which provides some advantages, this company is also generally more expensive.
-There are 3 other airlines operating between Lima and Cusco.
-These are Avianca (www.avianca.com), Star Peru (www.starperu.com) and Peruvian airlines (www.peruvian.pe)
+There are 5 other airlines operating between Lima and Cusco.
+These are Avianca (www.avianca.com), Star Peru (www.starperu.com), Peruvian airlines (www.peruvian.pe), Viva air (www.vivaair.com/), Sky Peru (www.skyairline.com/)

-We recommend you get your flight tickets your own, checking the web site of them directly; sometimes they have special prices and discounts; remember Lan Peru and Taca have one cheap rate for Peruvians and these are not allowed for foreign tourists, you have to read the condition and restriction of the rate in which you would like to book, if you have some difficulty we can get your Flight tickets for you, just let us know.
+We recommend you get your flight tickets your own, checking the web site of them directly; sometimes they have special prices and discounts; remember Latam Peru and Avianca have one cheap rate for Peruvians and these are not allowed for foreign tourists, you have to read the condition and restriction of the rate in which you would like to book, also some of them have rate of Low cost, but they don’t give you chance to take a luggage, please read very well all the condition of the rate you will take, if you have some difficulty we can get your flight tickets for you, just let us know.

-Airport Departure Tax Since 2011 most taxes are included in the cost of the flight ticket for any flights departing from Lima or Cusco.
-Generally the only airport taxes required are for flights departing from Puerto Maldonado (Jungle) and Juliaca (Puno).
+Airport Departure Tax Since 2011 most taxes is included in the cost of the flight ticket for any flights departing from Lima or Cusco.
+Generally, the only airport taxes required are for flights departing from Puerto Maldonado (Jungle) and Juliaca (Puno).
 The Cost is between $3 and $6 depending on which domestic airport.

 - Lima – Arequipa – Cusco: 1650 km / 1025 miles (27 hours by car)